|1||University of Arkansas||Fayetteville, Arkansas|

-La Salle is a private, co-educational institution for higher education, and was founded in 1863.
+La Salle University

 La Salle University is affiliated with the Roman Catholic Church through the Archdiocese of Philadelphia.
 Holding to ethical values of honesty and hard work, the school offers numerous traditional, online, and hybrid courses and programs.

 One such degree is the comprehensive Master of Arts in Translation and Interpretation available through the Hispanic Institute in the School of Arts and Sciences.
 Focusing on English-Spanish and Spanish-English translation and interpretation in the areas of healthcare, legal, and business environments, there are 15 required courses, or a total of 45 credits, for graduation.

 Other similar degrees offered by La Salle University include a Master's in Bilingual/Bicultural studies, a Master's in Teaching English to Speakers of other Languages, and Certificates of Translation or Interpretation individually.

 The curriculum holds a particular focus of interpreting for the healthcare and legal fields.
 There are a total of 42 required credits for the major, with 21 being held in Spanish classes and 21 being held in translation and interpretation classes.

 Students will have access to multimedia and language labs for additional study and practice.
 Upon graduation, students may be eligible to sit for the Exit Accreditation examination through the National Center for Interpretation.
 Other similar programs of study offered include an online certification in just translation.

 One of these programs is the Professional Certification in Interpretation and Translation in the Spanish/English Languages, which has been approved by the American Translators Association and the International Medical Interpreters Association.

 Students interested in applying must have completed a minimum of two years of college-level classes, submitted a recording, and passed a written and oral examination.
 The program requires five sequential courses, or a total of 20 units, with a letter grade of B- or better, for credit.
+Currently those courses are:

 - The U.S. Court System: An Overview for Legal Interpreters